berkmancenter/netclerk/laapi.md

 Link Availability API
 =====================

-Third parties can check links against any server supporting this API.
-This API adheres to the JSON API 1.0 specification: http://jsonapi.org/
+Third parties can check the availability of links against any server supporting this API.
+Registered third parties can improve this service by posting data about sites they have tested from their own location.

 The NetClerk Link Availability API endpoint is at /laapi.
 For example, to query statuses send a GET request to /laapi/statuses, and to tell us of a request you have made send a POST request to /laapi/requests.

+This API adheres to the JSON API 1.0 specification: http://jsonapi.org/

 query statuses
 --------------